jmacd/noyo-blue-econ/src/quality.md

      name: "B-Dock",
 	 short: "bdock",
 	 where: "Surface",
-	 color: "red"
+	 variables: ["AT500_Surface.Specific Conductivity.µS/cm", "AT500_Surface.DO.mg/L", "AT500_Surface.Temperature.C", "AT500_Surface.Density.g/cm³", "AT500_Surface.Salinity.psu", "AT500_Surface.Pressure.psi"]
    },
    {
      name: "The Wharf",
 	 short: "silver",
-	 where: "Surface"
+	 where: "Surface",
+	 variables: ["AT500_Surface.Temperature.C"]
    },
    {
      name: "Princess Seafood",
 	 short: "princess",
-	 where: "Surface"
+	 where: "Surface",
+	 variables: ["AT500_Surface.Temperature.C"]
    },
    {
      name: "Field Station Surface",
 	 short: "fieldstation",
-	 where: "Surface"
+	 where: "Surface",
+	 variables: ["AT500_Surface.Temperature.C"]
    },
    {
      name: "Field Station Bottom",
 	 short: "fieldstation",
-	 where: "Bottom"
+	 where: "Bottom",
+	 variables: ["AT500_Bottom.Temperature.C"]
    },
 ];